atom-box/eleventy-base-blog/posts/built-with-newspapers.md

 ---

 ## Introduction
-I used Builtwith.com to check the tracking and web analytics used by several large circulation newspapers.
+I used [Builtwith](https://builtwith.com) to check the tracking and web analytics used by several large circulation newspapers.

 This is not a careful list yet.
-All I did is feed in site names to builtwith.com and record the analytics tech at each site.
-It actually includes in "marketing technologies" everything from
+It jumbles the good and the bad.

+This list includes the innocent:
 - internal data analytics tools that don't sell to anybody (e.g. Matomo.org)

+as well as the profiteers:
 - internal tools that are "free" and re-sell without emphasizing that is their business model and whitewash their business model by telling you how to "adjust your privacy settings" (Google)
 - full-blown PII re-sellers that make no bones about what their incentive is